- Before submitting an official Vehicle Request to TSC, it is important to contact

 - Before fleet vehicles will be sent into Mexico, it is necessary for the traveler to make

-arrangements for obtaining Mexican Insurance by contacting Kay Scarbrough at 3-2009, the
+arrangements for obtaining Mexican Insurance by contacting a claims representative at 3-2009, the

 Office of Risk Management.
 You may also check out the information at Risk Managements site